docker/docs/desktop/hardened-desktop/admin-controls/index.md

 - Quit, re-launch, and sign in to Docker Desktop
 - Launch and sign in to Docker Desktop for the first time

-Docker doesn't automatically mandate that developers re-launch and re-authenticate once a change has been made, so as not to disrupt your developers workflow.
+Docker doesn't automatically mandate that developers re-launch and re-authenticate once a change has been made, so as not to disrupt your developers' workflow.

 ### What do users see when the settings are enforced?